guildai/guild.ai/pages/index.md

       </ul>
       <div class="tab-content">
         <div role="tabpanel" class="tab-pane active fade in" id="gpu">
-          <p>Most GPU accelerated systems will train the CNN model in
+          <p>Most GPU accelerated systems can train the CNN model in a
-          a minute or two.
+          minute or two.
 If your system system has a GPU, train <code>mnist-cnn</code> for the default number of epochs by running:</p>
           <pre>